- Employee Management

 Importance of exit interviews

 We have already established that exit interviews are incredibly crucial for the growth of your company.
 But are you up-to-date on all of the benefits?

 Firstly, an exit interview can help improve human resources (HR).
-Through exit interviews, you can determine where your salaries and benefits lie amongst the competition.
+Through exit interviews, you can determine whether your employee benefits or employee compensation strategies lie amongst the competition.
 Are your employees commonly leaving because of competitive packages elsewhere?
 Is another company paying them more to do the same job?

-An exit interview can also help you understand how employees view and fit in with, the current work environment.
+An exit interview can also help you understand how employees view and fit in with the current work environment.
 Often, employees may discuss a work environment with one another, or with their family and friends.
 But, they may be timid about bringing it up to their bosses or line managers.
-As such, if your work environment is toxic, or allowing toxic behaviour, your company may be the last to know.
+As such, if your work environment is toxic, where micromanagement or toxic behaviour is allowed, your company may be the last to know.

 An employee with nothing to lose can thus be honest about issues with you or management within the company.
 For example, you can find out about issues like micromanagement or lack of support from an exit interview.